 Above: Olympic gold and silver medalist, Diane Dixon.
 Below: A pair of Dapper Dan sneakers that recently sold at auction.

-Even though Dapper Dan’s outrageous fashions went out of style in the 90s, his legacy lives on and some archival pieces have recently been selling for impressive amounts at auctions and novelty sales.
-He’s also recently found his way to the web – where he’s begun sharing some great pictures of his clientele from back in the day.
+Even though Dapper Dan’s fashions took a hiatus from popular style in the 90s, his legacy lives on and some archival pieces have recently been selling for impressive amounts at auctions and novelty sales.

 Above: Bobby Brown in 1988, in Dapper Dan’s Gucci suit, Below: Dan with LL Cool J